parrt/cs601/lectures/software-licensing.md

 From: Intellectual Property at Eclipse foundation
 Date: Mon, 8 Jul 2013 11:19:31 -0400
 <blockquote>
-I work with Janet Campbell here at the Eclipse Foundation.
+I work with XXX here at the Eclipse Foundation.
 Hope things are going well for you.
 I know you have helped us out in the past concerning Antlr Runtime.
 We have just received a request to distribute StringTemplate version 3.2.1.
 I know StringTemplate is under the BSD License.
 I’d like your help to understand if contributions to StringTemplate are also covered by the Antlr Project Developer's Certificate of Origin [1]?
 </blockquote>

 From: VP of Marketing and Ecosystem at Eclipse foundation